Kavango West Communal Land Board investigating nine illegal fencing cases

 2024-10-16

-NKURENKURU, 16 OCT, (NAMPA)- Deputy Director Justine Milinga for Kavango West Regional Communal Land Board
+NKURENKURU, 16 October 2024 - Deputy Director of the Kavango West Regional Communal Land Board, Justine Milinga.

 NKURENKURU, 16 OCT (NAMPA) - The Kavango West Communal Land Board has since February this year recorded nine cases of fencing of communal land, eight of which are under investigation for alleged illegal fencing.